Arno1235/DeepLearning_from_scratch/README.md

-# NN_from_scratch
+# Deep Learning from scratch
-Simple Neural Network created from scratch
+Deep Learning Framework created from scratch in python.